GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 This challenge guides you through monitoring the four SLOs created in the previous challenge.

 - **The devs have pushed a change**: You've learnt that the app team just made a change to the backend a short while ago.
-- **Perform an Initial Observation**: Initially, all Service Level Indicators (SLIs) should be within the acceptable range of the objective.
-Minor, short-term dips below the objective are normal and not a cause for concern, as long as the SLO is met within the specified time window.
-(Verify this on your SLO dashboard)
+- **Perform an Initial Observation of the SLOs**: Initially, all Service Level Indicators (SLIs) should be within the acceptable range of the objective.
+Minor, short-term dips below the objective are normal and not a cause for concern, as long as the SLO is met within the specified compliance window.
-- This is how a healthy SLO would look like (it isn’t required to be always above the target line)

    ![Short dips in SLI are OK](images/short_dips_are_ok.png)

 ### Description

-- Click on the **Error Budget** (EB) view for each SLO to view the error budget and burn rate.
+- View the **Error Budget** (EB) charts for each SLO.
-  - The burn rate is the rate at which this error budget line is changing.
-  - As an SRE, what would an ideal burn rate be?
 - **Create Burn Rate Alerts**
   - Create **SLO alerts** from the UI for all 4 SLOs
-  - To differentiate between the severity of issues, set two alerts for each SLO:
     - **Slow burn rate alert** (1.5-2.0x): Indicates minor issues or gradual degradation.
     - **Fast burn rate alert** (10x): Signals major outages requiring immediate attention.
 - **Observe burn rates for different SLOs**:
   - Keep an eye on the burn rates for the 4 SLOs for 5-10 minutes.
   - Has the recent app change introduced any issues.
 If so, where?
   - Estimate the burn rate for each SLO and identify which ones require immediate action.
+  - As an SRE, what would an ideal burn rate be?
 - [Optional] **Observing Alert Triggers**:
   - Which SLOs are triggering alerts?
 This indicates which services are failing to meet their objectives.
   - What is the burn rate of the triggered alerts?
 This shows how quickly the SLO is degrading.
 A faster burn rate (e.g., 10x) signals a more urgent issue.